jonathanlieweujin/AXI-CT-CL-Recon/README.md

 detector flat and physically traverse the source/detector pair across the tilted orbit. `SOD`/`SDD` are read as axial distances along Z, and detector offsets move the centre along the fixed `U`/`V` axes.

-*Ref: Porsch, F. (2010).
+*Porsch, F. (2010).
 Computed Laminography for X-ray Inspection of Lightweight Constructions.
 <https://www.academia.edu/download/82596285/mo3a3.pdf>*